This escaped convict that's on the loose somewhere out there.

 Book comes out on 9-11, by the way.

-He's uh spoke to him and interviewed him for the newsletter next issue, September issue, and he is convinced that Iran is something that's going to have to be dealt with uh sooner rather than later.
+He's spoke to him and interviewed him for the newsletter next issue, September issue, and he is convinced that Iran is something that's going to have to be dealt with sooner rather than later.

-You know, then it then the whole the whole recipe for dealing with it changes.
+Then the whole recipe for dealing with it changes.

-Uh there were frequent movies uh made, World War II movies, and in fact, to this day, movies still made about the Holocaust, and fifty years after it was over, 40 years after World War II, there were young people looking back and saying to people in Europe, how could you let this happen?
+And 50 years after it was over, 40 years after World War II, there were young people looking back and saying to people in Europe, how could you let this happen?

 Meaning leaders.